OthmanEmpire/PwnAdventure3/INSTALL-server.md

 template1=# \q
 ```

-You are still authenticated as `postgres`, so now you need to get back to your pwn3 user:
+You are still authenticated as Linux `postgres` user, so now you need to get back to your Linux `pwn3` user:

 ```
 # Get back to pwn3
 exit
 ```

-Just to make sure everything went as expected, you can try to access the database "master" with the user "pwn3":
+Just to make sure everything went as expected, you can try to access the database "master" with the Linux user "pwn3":

 ```
 psql -d master -U pwn3
 ```

 If this works, you can leave the psql console (`\q`).
+Otherwise you might need to troubleshoot permission issues using `\d` to list all tables and owners of these tables.
+Using `\?` for more commands and Google and at this point would be advised.

 Now let's initialise the master database.
 A SQL script is available in the server folder:

 ```
 psql master -f ~/PwnAdventure3/servers/MasterServer/initdb.sql